-- 11.1 The Government's Investment Guidance (paragraph 1.1) requires that a local authority includes details of the Treasury Management schemes of delegation and the role of the Section 151 officer in the Annual Treasury Management/Investment Strategy. - 11.2 The key elements of delegation in relation to Treasury Management are set out in the following Financial Procedure Rules (FPR):- - (a) This Council has adopted CIPFA's Treasury Management Code of Practice 2009 and will adopt any amendments/additions to that Code. - (b) A Treasury Management Policy Statement shall be adopted by the Council and thereafter its implementation and monitoring shall be delegated to the Executive Director with s.151 responsibilities. - (c) (i) All money in the hands of the Council shall be under the control of the Executive Director with s.151 responsibilities - the officer designated for the purposes of Section 151 of the Local Government Act 1972, referred to in the Code as the Chief Finance Officer.
+- 11.1 The Government's Investment Guidance (paragraph 1.1) requires that a local authority includes details of the Treasury Management schemes of delegation and the role of the Section 151 officer in the Annual Treasury Management/Investment Strategy. - 11.2 The key elements of delegation in relation to Treasury Management are set out in the following Financial Procedure Rules (FPR):- - (a) This Council has adopted CIPFA's Treasury Management Code of Practice 2017 and will adopt any amendments/additions to that Code. - (b) A Treasury Management Policy Statement shall be adopted by the Council and thereafter its implementation and monitoring shall be delegated to the Chief Finance Officer.

-- (ii) The Executive Director with s.151 responsibilities shall report to the Executive not less than twice in each financial year on the activities of the treasury management operation and on the exercise of delegated treasury management powers.
-One such report shall comprise an annual report on treasury management for presentation by 30 September of the succeeding financial year. - (d) At or before the start of the financial year the Executive Director with s.151 responsibilities shall report to the Executive on the strategy for treasury management it is proposed to adopt for the coming financial year. - (e) All Executive decisions on borrowing, investment or financing shall be delegated to the Executive Director with s.151 responsibilities who shall be required to act in accordance with CIPFA's Treasury - 11.3 In terms of the Treasury Management role of the Section 151 officer (the Corporate Director Strategic Resources), the key areas of delegated responsibility are as follows - recommending clauses, treasury management policies and practices for approval, reviewing the same regularly, and monitoring compliance - submitting regular treasury management policy reports to Members - submitting budgets and budget variations to Members - receiving and reviewing management information reports - reviewing the performance of the treasury management function - ensuring the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function - ensuring the adequacy of internal audit, and liaising with external audit - recommending the appointment of external service providers
+- (c) (i) All money in the hands of the Council shall be under the control of the Chief Finance Officer the officer designated for the purposes of Section 151 of the Local Government Act 1972. - (ii) The Chief Finance Officer shall report to the Executive not less than twice in each financial year on the activities of the treasury management operation and on the exercise of delegated treasury management powers.
+One such report shall comprise an annual report on treasury management for presentation by 30 September of the succeeding financial year. - (d) At or before the start of the financial year the Chief Finance Officer responsibilities shall report to the Executive on the strategy for treasury management it is proposed to adopt for the coming financial year. - (e) All Executive decisions on borrowing, investment or financing shall be delegated to the Chief Finance Officer who shall be required to act in accordance with CIPFA's Treasury - 11.3 In terms of the Treasury Management role of the Chief Finance Officer, the key areas of delegated responsibility are as follows - recommending clauses, treasury management policies and practices for approval, reviewing the same regularly, and monitoring compliance; - submitting regular treasury management policy reports to Members; - submitting budgets and budget variations to Members; - receiving and reviewing management information reports; - reviewing the performance of the treasury management function; - ensuring the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function; - ensuring the adequacy of internal audit, and liaising with external audit; - recommending the appointment of external service providers: - preparation of a capital strategy to include capital expenditure, capital financing, non-financial investments and treasury management; - ensuring that the capital strategy is prudent, sustainable, affordable and prudent in the long term and provides value for money; - ensuring that due diligence has been carried out on all treasury and nonfinancial investments and is in accordance with the risk appetite of the authority; - ensure that the authority has appropriate legal powers to undertake expenditure on non-financial assets and their financing;